 When you have cells overlapping the text in other cells, then you can read our Google Sheets text not wrapping guide and find out how to fix that problem.

 Google Docs provides you with a lot of tools and formatting options that allow you to create the type of document that you need.
 However, you may be wondering about how to insert text box in Google Docs steps because there isn’t an obvious way to do it in the application.

 While much of the content that you add to a document in Google Docs will be done by simply clicking in the document and typing, you may have other needs.

 Certain document layouts can only be accomplished by positioning content in a way that is not achievable via standard document editing.
 Luckily you can use text boxes in Google Docs to accomplish this.

-But adding a text box in Google Docs isn’t as simple as it is in programs like Microsoft Word, and you need to use an additional tool to insert a text box in a Google Docs document.
+But adding a text box in Google Docs isn’t as simple as it is in other word processing programs like Microsoft Word, and you need to use an additional tool to insert a text box in a Google Docs document.

 Our guide below will show you where to go to complete the insert text box Google Docs process, as well as how you can edit text box information after it’s been added.